-10.1.2 Initialization
+9.1.2 Initialization

-10.1.2.1 Client (Tester) Mode
+9.1.2.1 Client (Tester) Mode

 Bus initialization is handled automatically by the Saint 2.
 Once the protocol configuration options are properly set, the user need only send the desired KW message.
 The Saint 2 tracks the bus initialization state and, if required, automatically performs the necessary initialization operations followed by the desired KW message.
 The user does NOT need to perform bus initialization manually (i.e. by sending a "Start Comms" message).
 If desired, the user may "manually" initialize the bus by sending the "Start Comms" (i.e. mode 81) message.
 This will initialize the bus without sending any additional messages.
-(Note that a user supplied "Start Comms" message is actually discarded by the Saint 2 and a new "Start Comms" message is rebuilt based on the configured "Start Comms Header Type" and other applicable configuration settings.)
-If the bus is already initialized and the "Start Comms" message is sent, the "Start Comms" message will be sent out on the bus as a "normal" bus bearing message and NOT as a Fast Init (i.e. WITHOUT the preceding "wake up" pulse)
+(Note that a user supplied "Start Comms" message is actually discarded by the Saint 2 and a new "Start Comms" message is rebuilt based on the configured "Start Comms" message is sent, the "Start Comms" message will be sent out on the bus as a "normal" bus bearing message and NOT as a Fast Init (i.e. WITHOUT the preceding "wake up" pulse)